ProjectMOSAIC/mosaicCore/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Reverse dependencies

-This is a new release, the only reverse dependencies are (new versions of) ggformula and mosaic which are being released simultaneously.
+This package was released for the first time earlier this summer.
+The main reverse dependencies are mosaic and ggformula.
+The development versions of these packages check cleanly locally.
+I'll be posting new versions of those pacakges as soon as this one clears CRAN.

+Some functions are moving between packages for (a) better modularity and (b) reduction in size of the mosaic package.